|

 Thermistors

 Some tools contain thermistor sensors, metal oxide semiconductor devices.
 Both positive (PTC) and negative (NTC) temperature coefficient devices are manufactured.
 Thermistors provide a large change in resistance per degree, but they are highly nonlinear devices.
 There are a number of linearizing schemes, but in logging tools, where a dynamic range of 300 degrees Fahrenheit or more may be needed, thermistors are problematic.
 AnaLog Services, Inc. was asked to rework some old thermistor tools for use in shallow wells requiring a relatively narrow temperature range.
 We developed an Excel spreadsheet template based on the Steinhart & Hart equation, and using the classic three point single resistor linearization formula.
 Old thermistor based temperature tools, especially the old GO unijunction models, can thus be resurrected for some applications.
+But a better solution to resurrect old temperature tools is our remanufacturing process which includes the installation of a platinum RTD and new electronics, including replacement printed circuit boards (PCBs).

 Diodes

 Diodes have been used as temperature sensors in a few tools; Comprobe and Bell manufactured diode based tools.
 Diodes produce a relatively high change in voltage per degree, but there are probably limitations with respect to higher temperatures.
-Burr-Brown's Application Bulletin AB-036, Diode-Based Temperature Measurement contains an interesting and useful discussion of diode thermometers.
+Burr-Brown's Application Bulletin AB-036, Diode-Based Temperature Measurement contains an interesting and useful discussion of diode based thermometers.

 |